-At 31 December 2023, AXIS Capital had common shareholders' equity of USD 4.7 billion, total capital of USD 6.6 billion and total assets of USD 30.2 billion.
+At 31 December 2024, AXIS Capital had common shareholders' equity of USD 5.5 billion (2023: USD 4.7 billion), total capital of USD 7.4 billion (2023: USD 6.6 billion) and total assets of USD 32.5 billion (2023: USD 30.2 billion).

 The Company has an underwriting branch in the United Kingdom ("U.K.").
-The U.K. branch trades as "AXIS Specialty London" located at 52 Lime Street, London EC3M 7A, U.K.
+The U.K. branch trades as "AXIS Specialty London" located at 52 Lime Street, London EC3M 7AF, U.K.

-Pursuant to the U.K.'s withdrawal from the European Union on January 31, 2020, the Company submitted an application to have its U.K. Branch fully registered by the Prudential Regulation Authority ("PRA") and the U.K. Financial Conduct Authority ("FCA") as a third-country branch.
-This application was approved by the PRA and FCA on 28 October 2022, therefore, the U.K. Branch of the Company is now fully registered in the U.K.
+Pursuant to the U.K.'s withdrawal from the European Union on 31 January 2020, AXIS Specialty Europe's U.K. Branch was authorized by the Prudential Regulation Authority ("PRA") and the U.K. Financial Conduct Authority ("FCA") as a third-country branch and is therefore now fully regulated in the U.K.

-The Company also has an underwriting branch in Belgium, AXIS Specialty Europe SE (Belgium Branch), which is regulated by the Central Bank of Ireland, and the National Bank of Belgium.
+The Company also has an underwriting branch in Belgium, AXIS Specialty Europe SE (Belgium Branch), which is regulated by the Central Bank of Ireland, and the National Bank of Belgium for conduct of business rules.